-If it bothers you to have a naked ring finger, you can purchase a simple band to wear until you are ready to go without a ring.
+If it bothers you to have a naked ring finger, you can purchase a simple band or a ring with your birthstone to wear until you are ready to go without a ring.

 Should people call me Ms., or am I still Mrs.?

 Most people who have always called you "Mrs." will probably continue to do so.
-If they ask, the choice is up to you.
+If someone asks, the choice is up to you.
 Although traditionally a widowed woman is "Mrs. (her first name followed by her married last name)," you may choose to be called whatever you want.
 If someone is unsure, it's always safe to use "Ms."